Undergraduate Degrees in Mechanical and Manufacturing Engineering

 - Naval Architecture

 If you aren’t sure which field of Mechanical and Manufacturing Engineering to choose, don’t panic.
-They all start with the same first two years where you study basic science, mathematics, engineering and design concepts, visualisation and analysis courses.
-And you don’t need to decide which specialisation to take until the end of second year.
+All our degree specialisations start with a common first year program - in fact, all our programs except Mechatronics share the same structure for the first two years of your degree!
+During this time, you'll study basic science, mathematics, engineering and design concepts, visualisation and analysis courses.
+Which means that you don’t need to decide which specialisation to take until at least the end of your first year.

 There are almost always two intakes of students – at the beginning of the year and at mid-year.